iTOL-101

 Even with Insulin Treatment, There Remains a Significant Unmet Need in Type 1 Diabetes

 Type 1 Diabetes is a chronic condition in which the pancreas produces little or no insulin.
-People with brittle diabetes frequently experience large swings in blood sugar that can quickly move from too high to too low or vice versa.
+People with brittle Diabetes frequently experience large swings in blood sugar that can quickly move from too high to too low or vice versa.
 Severely low blood sugar, called hypoglycemia, can cause sudden and unexpected seizures, coma, heart attacks, and even death.

-26 million
+8.75 million

-patients worldwide
+patients worldwide2

 1.6 million